 Thereafter injuries took their toll.
 He left Liverpool in 1953 and spent a season with Ashington after being encouraged to join the club by Jackie Milburn.

-After retirement Stubbins became a highly-respected sports journalist although he did return to the game briefly to coach the New York Americans.
+After retirement Stubbins became a highly-respected sports journalist although he did return to the game briefly to coach the New York Americans, a team of expats playing in the U.S International Soccer League.
 He died aged 82 in 2002 after a short illness.

 Albert Stubbins received a copy of Sergeant Pepper’s Lonely Hearts Club Band and a thank-you note from Paul McCartney when the album was released.
 He also received a League winners medal and an FA Cup runners-up medal from his playing days.
-And a guaranteed place in immortality.
+And a guaranteed place in immortality thanks to that unlikely source.